11 Side Effects Of Avocados You Should Be Aware Of

 Is it OK to eat avocado every day?

-Yes, avocado can be consumed every day in a limited quantity (50 grams a day), as consuming it in excess may trigger adverse effects like bloating, gastrointestinal discomfort, and upset stomach.
+Yes, avocado can be consumed every day in a limited quantity (50 grams a day), as consuming it in excess may trigger adverse effects like bloating, gas, and upset stomach.

 Do avocados clog your arteries?